opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce.md

 # Deploy Grafana Loki on CCE

-Deploying [Grafana Loki](https://grafana.com/docs/loki/latest/) on Cloud Container Engine (CCE) enables a scalable, cloud-native log aggregation and monitoring solution within the Open Telekom Cloud environment.
+Deploying [Grafana Loki](https://grafana.com/docs/loki/latest/) on Cloud Container Engine (CCE) enables a scalable, cloud-native log aggregation and monitoring solution within the T Cloud Public environment.
 Loki integrates seamlessly with Grafana to collect, index, and visualize log data without the high storage costs associated with traditional log management systems.
 By running Loki on CCE, users can take advantage of Kubernetes-native deployments, simplified scaling, and secure, managed infrastructure.
 This approach provides an efficient foundation for observability, supporting modern DevOps practices and improving operational insights across distributed applications.

 ## Architecture

 Grafana Loki is built around a modular architecture that separates log ingestion, storage, and querying to achieve scalability and cost efficiency.
 When logs are collected from applications or system components, they are first received by the **distributor**, which authenticates and validates the data before *routing* it to the **ingesters**.
-The ingesters *temporarily hold log streams in memory*, compress them into chunks, and then *push these chunks to long-term storage* such as S3 or in our case, Open Telekom Cloud Object Storage (OBS).
+The ingesters *temporarily hold log streams in memory*, compress them into chunks, and then *push these chunks to long-term storage* such as S3 or in our case, T Cloud Public Object Storage (OBS).
 At the same time, they write small index files that map log labels to their corresponding chunks, stored either in a key-value database or alongside the chunks in object storage.

 When a user runs a query from Grafana or directly through the Loki API, the querier reads the index to locate the relevant chunks, retrieves them from storage, and returns the combined results.
 In larger or production setups, a **query frontend** can be added to optimize performance by caching and parallelizing requests.
 This division of responsibilities—distributors for routing, ingesters for writing, and queriers for reading, ensures Loki remains efficient even at scale.
 On Cloud Container Engine (CCE), this architecture integrates naturally with Kubernetes, providing a reliable and cost-effective platform for log aggregation and analysis.